-- Conducting and disseminating leading-edge research to identify and map important marine ecosystems, especially coral ecosystems, in order to inform strong conservation policies.
+- Conducting and disseminating leading-edge research to inform strong conservation policies.

-- Building strong international partnerships for marine research and conservation, with special emphasis on Cuba and the Gulf of Mexico
+- Building strong international partnerships for marine research and conservation, with special emphasis on Cuba.

 - Educating, inspiring and involving the public through strong outreach, education, radio and TV presence, visual media and leading-edge Web and social media technologies, while working to improve the quality, breadth and impact of environmental education.